A Drink to Control Cholesterol and Burn Fat

 - Drink about four ounces of this beverage a day.

 It’s a good idea to drink this in the morning to take advantage of its benefits throughout the day.
-For the best results, try to drink this on a regular basis until you notice a decrease in your cholesterol levels.
+For best results, try to drink this on a regular basis until you notice a decrease in your cholesterol levels.

 Remember that your results will depend on the type of diet and lifestyle you lead.
 Try to avoid bad habits that negatively influence cholesterol levels, such as alcohol consumption, smoking, and leading a sedentary lifestyle.